Philip2809/neato-brainslug/install-no-ha.md

 ### Step 1
-I have made some prebuilt images for reccomended ESP32s, however, if you have another ESP32 that is not listed here, ask me and I will build you one!
+I have made some prebuilt images for recommended ESP32s, however, if you have another ESP32 that is not listed here, ask me and I will build you one!
 # TODO: add links
 - ESP32
 - ESP32-S3